EliaTogni/Univault/Classes/Simulation.md

 So, if we revise the data generation stopping criterion, that is, we want to estimate a parameter $\theta$ up to an acceptable value $d$ of precision with certain confidence, we do the same steps: we replace the estimate ==not as the sample mean== but with our estimator and replace our sample variance with mean square error computation obtained by means of bootstrapping.

 What about the interval estimates?
 We try to figure out for a target confidence which was the range of values having the probability of containing the real value of our parameter.
-Since we know we are measuring the expected value
-... sample variance, we have this result.
+Since we know we are measuring the expected value, we are using the sample variance, therefore we will have this result.
 Since we are doing a different estimate, this result does not hold anymore.
+Instead of giving a single (mean) value as estimate, it is more useful to provide a range in which we are confident the parameter value to be.

+If the observer values of the sample mean and the sample standard deviation are $\overline{X} = x$ and $S = s$, call the interval $\overline{x} \pm z_\alpha / 2^s \sqrt{n}$ an (approximate) $100(1 - \alpha)$ percent **confidence interval estimate** of $\theta$.

 Pick the $\overline{\theta}_n$ values and build a distribution of $\bar{\theta}$.